k1LoW/octocov/README.md

 ![coverage](docs/coverage.svg) ![ratio](docs/ratio.svg)

-`octocov` is a tool for collecting code coverage.
+`octocov` is a tool for collecting code coverage and code to test ratio.

 Key features of `octocov` are: